 Keith Nuttall is a guitarist, computer musician and producer.
 He has composed, gigged, produced and recorded rock, post-punk, experimental and electronic music.

 He was in several long-forgotten North West bands in the eighties: Cloudburst (later Albino Dinnerjacket) and Back to the Grind in his home town of Blackburn with Darwen in Lancashire, and Paddy’s Wigwam and First Night with the Indians in Liverpool.

-Although he enjoyed playing in bands, he was also fascinated by the writing and recording process, and the manipulation of sound using tape recorders, electronic kits, and even household objects.
+Although he enjoyed playing in bands, he was also fascinated by the writing and recording process, and experimenting with sound, using tape recorders, electronic kits, and even household objects.

-At the end of the eighties, he moved to Yorkshire for work, and took a long break from music.
-For many years, he felt nostalgic about what might have been, but eventually resigned himself to being a listener, rather than a performer.
+In the late eighties, Keith moved to Yorkshire, and took a long break from music.
+For a while, he felt nostalgic about making music, but eventually resigned himself to being a listener, rather than a performer.

 Going Back to My Roots

 Meanwhile, Keith moved back across the Pennines to South Manchester.
 He heard about a group being set up in Stockport, for more mature musicians.
 For its first year, he played guitar and directed Stockport Music in Sheds at its weekly sessions, until the pandemic stopped indoor group activities.

 After a year of renewed interest in playing guitar, and at a loose end from the pandemic’s social restrictions, Keith started writing and recording music again.
 He remotely collaborated with David Tomlinson (as Dead Indians), and with Andy Bell (as Lowly Man).
 In 12 months, he produced 3 EPs and an album.

 Long-term life plans were expedited by the pandemic, and Keith relocated to Purbeck in coastal Dorset.
 He has since joined a new local band, and is working on original material for an album and gigs.
 Keith has not played live since 1985, when he was with First Night with the Indians.